 “If your life has become boring, stale, and monotonous, you’re in a rut.” ¹

 Having a keen interest helps.
 It’s what gives me that ‘can’t wait to jump out of bed in the morning and get going’ feeling.
-I find it’s a surefire way to beat the ‘going nowhere’ mindset and to feel fulfilled.
+I find it’s a surefire way to beat the ‘I’m going nowhere’ and to feel happy about your life.

 But, it’s easy to fall straight back into that rut.
 Unless!
 You intentionally plan and slot in time for inspiring interests.

-No one wants to be in a rut, doing just tedious stuff, much like a robot.
-Our smarts automate us to be efficient machines crunching through daily demands.
+No one wants to be in a rut, doing just tedious stuff, much like a robot where our smarts automate us to be efficient machines crunching through daily demands.

-But, the wheels continually spinning in one place dig a rut that stops you moving forward.
+But, meanwhile, the wheels of life are continually spinning in the one place, digging your a rut that stops you moving forward.

 #1 Get Engrossed in What’s Around You!